-Learn a new language by conversing with an AI bot.
 Mondly’s immersive language app for smartphones guides you through daily lessons, and makes learning easy, fun, and fast.
-Save 83% or more in The Awesomer Shop.
-Choose from 1, 3, or 5 language lifetime subscriptions.
+Save big on this deal in The Awesomer Shop with a 1, 3, or 5 language lifetime subscription, and save 15% with code MERRY15 (through 12/31/18.)

 Learn just about any language using practical vocabulary that natives use.
 Choose from over 130 languages, play games to solidify your knowledge, and keep track of your progress.
 Get access to a single language for $20, 6 for $30, 22 for $99, or all 130+ for $300.